clarkgrubb/data-tools/README.md

 When performing a string comparison, the two sequences should often be regarded as identifical.
 The easiest way to accomplish this is to put the strings to be compared into a normalized form.
 The Unicode standard defines [four normal forms](http://unicode.org/reports/tr15/).
-The *data tool* `dt normalize-utf8` can be used to put a UTF-8 encoded file or stream into any of them.
+The *data tool* `normalize-utf8` can be used to put a UTF-8 encoded file or stream into any of them.

 <a name="newlines"/>